Center for Excellence in Disabilities at West Virginia University

 BUILDING A STRONG NETWORK.

-The WVUCED leads efforts to provide better services to West Virginians with disabilities through training, research and services.
+The WVU CED leads efforts to provide better services to West Virginians with disabilities through training, research and services.

 News